davidkrdona/basic_fast_api_minio/README.md

 Eg:
 `"Gateway": "172.22.0.1, "IPAddress": "172.22.0.2", "IPPrefixLen": 16,`

-This could also happen with the MinIO so please access on http://localhost:9001/browser
+This could also happen with the MinIO so please access on `http://localhost:9001/browser` or `http://172.22.0.2:9001/browser`

 ![](files/assets/docker_minio.png)